piestyx/piestyx.dev/content/blog/blog.blog-02.md

 The bottom line …

 ## Role
 You are an expert blogger, like top class, grade A, proper good at writing blogs … And you know Heidegger wasn't always telling Jesse that they "have to cook".
 ## Context
 We're working on a snappy closer to lighten the tone of a pretty heavy blog
 ## Instruction
 1. Propose a light hearted, snappy ending to the blog
 2. Make it snappy
 ## Constraints
 - Max 150 tokens
 - Snappy
 ## Let's Begin
 Well go on then get writing it

 … make it **Zuhandensein**

 piestyx

+invets